Chibueze-D-Okechukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. chmod u+x,g+x,o+r hello: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7. chmod ugo+x hello: adds execution permission to the owner, the group owner and the other users, to the file hello.
 8. chmod 007 hello: sets the permission of the file hello to give the owner and group no permission at all but give other users all the permissions.
+9. chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx.